locationtech/geomesa/docs/user/postgis/geoserver.rst

 interface by clicking "Data > Stores" in the left-hand menu and then clicking "Add new Store".

-On the "Add Store" page, select "PostGIS", and fill out the parameters.
+On the "Add Store" page, select "PostGIS (partitioned)", and fill out the parameters.
 The parameters are described in :ref:`pg_partition_parameters`.

 Click "Save", and GeoServer will search PostGIS for any feature types.